Dr Lisa Rothmann

 1. Disease Management in Oilseed and Protein Crops

-The program has a strong focus on Sclerotinia sclerotiorum, a major pathogen affecting canola, soybean and sunflower.
+The program has a strong focus on Sclerotinia sclerotiorum, a major pathogen affecting canola, drybean, soybean and sunflower.
 By investigating its prevalence, disease dynamics, and management strategies, this research aims to mitigate yield losses and improve crop resilience.

-2. Surveillance of Fungal Plant Pathogens
+2. Surveillance and Diagnostics of Fungal Plant Pathogens

 Surveillance and epidemiological insights form a cornerstone of the program’s work.
 Utilising advanced statistical and modeling techniques, the program develops comprehensive disease risk assessments and spatial patterns for effective disease management planning.
 This evidence-based approach informs practical recommendations for reducing disease in the field, supporting farmers with science-driven insights on plant disease dynamics.